ALex-Cole10/E-Portfolio/README.md

 A web-based documentation assistant designed to help entry-level IT professionals and software engineers create clean and readable technical documentation using AI.
 Built using Next.js, TypeScript, TailwindCSS, Python (FastAPI), and PostgreSQL.
 AI integration powered by OpenAI API.

+My contributions included building the rich text editor, connecting the editor to openAI through the API, and building the database.

 **Figure:**
 ![EZDocs Screenshot](./images/ezdocs.png) <!-- Replace with actual image path -->